AVENUE OF FLAGS / COURT OF HONOR

 “Draw Concept” - A Tomorrowland Entrance “Fountain of the 48 States” Concept by Herb Ryman, c.1954.

-Like some advanced “High Concept,” final designs were quickly generated and approved.
+Ultimately, Ryman’s fountains were incorporated into the design of the Tomorrowland Exhibit Halls and a new patriotic salute was born - the Court of Honor.
+Final designs were quickly generated and approved, like some advanced “High Concept”.
 Some of these viable project Concepts (as depicted above), were supported by a well-developed business case and built expectation.
 These concepts were soon followed by drawings which defined all designs, production and construction strategies, costs, schedule, and resource requirements.

-F. M. Franz, manager of operations for McNeil Construction expressed: "We feel sure there has never been anything built like this in Southern California, or elsewhere in the United States.
+Construction crews didn't begin work on any of Tomorrowland until six months into the project.
+F. M. Franz, manager of operations for McNeil Construction expressed: “We feel sure there has never been anything built like this in Southern California, or elsewhere in the United States.
 Many of the items were constructed from artist’s sketches.”
+The flag poles were not installed until the final stages of construction.
+Still, while Tomorrowland was being completed, Bob Thomas quoted Walt, reporting “‘We’ll have flags all over the place,’ he remarked.
+‘At the entrance we’ll have a big one with 48 stars… And in Tomorrowland, the flags will have 50 stars - - for Hawaii and Alaska.’”

 A press release photo depicts the Court of Honor; ©️Walt Disney Productions.